markDoesany/pabalhas/README.md

 # pabalhas
-A MERN stack application for creating exercise task
+A MERN stack application for creating workout task